Blog Post

 Security

-A browser must have a key function: Displaying the web resource that is called from the server and displayed in the web window.
+The browser must support a primary function: To display the web resource that is called from the server and shown in the web window.

-Both HTML documents can be created and PDF files, images, and other formats can be displayed.
+It can display not only HTML documents but also PDF files, images, and other formats.
 Every browser has a high-level structure.
-This includes the user interface with its address bar, the bookmark menu, and other components.
-Furthermore, a rendering module for content display and a JavaScript interpreter are included.
+This includes the user interface with its address bar, bookmark menu, and other components.
+Furthermore, there is a rendering module for displaying content and a JavaScript interpreter.
 These and many other components describe the architecture of a browser.

-The most well-known browsers are Microsoft's Internet Explorer, Safari from Apple, Mozilla’s Firefox, and Google’s Chrome browser.
+The most well-known browsers are Microsoft's Internet Explorer, Apple's Safari, Mozilla's Firefox, and Google's Chrome.

 Browser Benchmarks

-As soon as a new browser version is released, so-called browser benchmarks are created.
-Benchmarks are specific tools used to test the performance of browsers.
+As soon as a new version of a browser is released, so-called browser benchmarks are created.
+Benchmarks are specific tools used to test the browser's performance.

 Benchmark test from www.chip.de (August 16, 2015)

-A JavaScript benchmark checks whether modern and sophisticated web applications can be implemented by the respective browsers.
-In this case, „JetStream“ is used as a benchmark tool.
+A JavaScript benchmark checks whether the modern and demanding web applications can be implemented by the respective browsers.
+In this case, the benchmark tool "JetStream" is used.

-The security test is realized with „Browserscope“.
-This offers a collection of security tests to determine whether the tested browser supports JavaScript APIs in such a way that secure interaction between web pages is enabled and best practices for blocking harmful sites are followed.
+The security test is conducted using "Browserscobe."
+This offers a collection of security tests to determine whether the tested browser supports JavaScript APIs in a manner that allows secure interaction between websites and follows best practices in blocking harmful sites.

-With the „HTML5 Test“, a browser's compatibility with the newest HTML5 web standards is checked.
-Examples of this include video and MP3 playback.
+The "HTML5 Test" checks a browser's compatibility with the latest HTML5 web standards.
+Examples include video and MP3 playback.

-A quick glance at the table quickly reveals who is leading the race.
-Chrome's exciting features and speed speak for the test winner.
-However, the competition is closing in steadily.
+A quick glance at the table clearly shows who takes the lead.
+Chrome's exciting features and speed make it the winner.
+However, the competition is catching up fast.
 Below is a brief overview of all the latest browsers and their innovations.

 Firefox 40

 At Mozilla, security is a top priority.
-Add-ons can be useful but may also contain malware.
-A solution to this is an extension activated in the store to ensure compliance with certain rules, the so-called add-on guidelines.
+Add-ons can be useful but also contain malware.
+A solution is an extension activated in the store to adhere to specific rules, known as the add-on guidelines.

 Chrome 44

-A major advantage of Google Chrome is the integration with Google services like Gmail, Maps, or Docs.
-For this reason, 43 security gaps were closed in the latest version.
-Google also announced that they collaborated with external security researchers here.
+A major advantage of Google Chrome is its integration with Google services like Gmail, Maps, or Docs.
+This is why 43 security vulnerabilities were closed in the latest version.
+Google has also announced that it collaborated with external security researchers for this.

-An updated rendering algorithm is supposed to improve video playback.
-Additionally, links can now be added directly to the taskbar.
+An updated rendering algorithm is intended to improve video playback.
+In addition, shortcuts can now be directly added to the taskbar.

 Safari 8.0

-A new version of the Safari browser also always offers optical innovations.
-In this case, the design is very much aligned with the new operating system for the Mac: OS X Yosemite.
+A new version of the Safari browser always brings visual innovations.
+In this case, the design is very much aligned with the new operating system for Mac: OS X Yosemite.

-The new tab view with thumbnail windows is useful.
-These are displayed in the Safari browser from a kind of bird’s-eye view.
-Safari offers integrated use for the DuckDuckGo search engine.
-Unlike other examined search engines, this one promises no tracking of search queries.
+The new tab view with thumbnail windows makes sense.
+These are displayed in the Safari browser from a bird's-eye view.
+Safari offers integrated support for the DuckDuckGo search engine.
+Unlike other investigated search engines, this one promises not to track search queries.

-The browser now also supports HTML5 Premium Video Extensions, allowing, for example, Netflix HD videos to be watched for two hours longer.
+The browser now also supports HTML5 Premium Video Extensions, allowing Netflix HD videos to be watched two hours longer, for example.

 Internet Explorer Version 11

-The design of the IE has barely changed.
-The browser works with menus, submenus, and sub-submenus.
-Even the competition surpasses the Internet Explorer in terms of speed and performance.
+The design of IE has hardly changed.
+The browser operates with menus, submenus, and sub-submenus.
+In terms of speed and performance, the competition leaves Internet Explorer behind.

-But Microsoft has a trump card.
-With Windows 10, a new browser will be launched: Microsoft Edge.
-In addition to a clean and modern design, new browser technologies are meant to bring more speed and security.
+However, Microsoft has an ace up its sleeve.
+With Windows 10, a new browser is being launched: Microsoft Edge.
+In addition to a neat and modern design, new browser techniques are expected to bring more speed and security.

-Ultimately, personal preference decides which browser makes surfing the vast expanse of the World Wide Web the most enjoyable.
+In the end, personal preference decides which browser makes surfing the vastness of the World Wide Web the most enjoyable.

-Your website appears differently in Chrome than in Safari?
-We’re happy to advise you and find the errors.
+Your website looks different in Chrome than in Safari?
+We are happy to advise you and find the issues.
 We ensure optimal display in all current browsers and on all mobile devices.
-Get in touch with us!
+Contact us!

 Nadine